-The Right Way to Plan Your Career: A Roadmap for Millennial Women
+The Right Way to Plan Your Career: A Roadmap

-“What is the right way to explore my career options?”
+“What’s the right way to explore my career options?”

 As a go-getter, you’re probably used to options just presenting themselves.
 You work hard, someone notices, and an opportunity or promotion comes your way.